 Physically Challenged delegates have an option to be seated with their state delegations or in the Physically Challenged designated area.
 To guarantee seating with your state delegation, you must submit your request via the online Physically Challenged Delegates Request Form by June 3, 2019.

 To comply with fire codes and accommodate the growing number of delegates in the Physically Challenged Seating area of the RA Floor, there will be one table between two delegates to share in the wheelchair and scooter accessible area.
 Additional seating will be available with chairs set theater style.

-NEA will make every effort to arrange floor seating if notified by June 1st.
-While it may not appear complicated, RA seating is a challenge combining skills in art, science, and politics.
+NEA will make every effort to arrange floor seating if notified by June 3rd.
+While it may not appear complicated, RA seating is a challenge combining skills in art, science, politics, and safety.
 Once you make your seating decision, please stay with the decision.

 Please note: as a safety precaution, riders are not permitted to remain on scooters when traveling on buses.
 They must transfer to bus seats before buses depart.
 Drivers will be instructed to enforce this policy, and riders’ cooperation is appreciated.